-The reason, according to an August 2008 study by researchers at University of Florida, is that football players are especially vulnerable to heat illness because:
+The reason, according to an August 2008 study by researchers at the University of Florida, is that football players are especially vulnerable to heat illness because:

 - They practice and play in hot, humid conditions, often in direct sunlight.
 Under common game and practice conditions of 70 degree temperatures and 50 percent humidity, a rise in the player's core temperature is unavoidable.